JKS343973/JKS1320001.github.io/notebook.md

 - ## Flutter Notes

 - ### What is flutter?
-  - Definition:
+  - Definition: A framework made by Google for building apps that work on web,Android, and iOS with one codebase.
-- Why is it useful?
+- Why is it useful?less money, less time, less work

 ---